 - The Griya Villas & Spa: The most luxurious accommodations in Amed, these seafront villas shine with impeccable Bali design.
 Each villa features a private swimming pool with the best of the bunch delivering epic ocean views.

-✓ Best area in Bali for dolphin watching & a chilled-out holiday in a tranquil seaside town
+✓ Best area for dolphin watching & a chilled-out holiday in a tranquil seaside town

 And that’s precisely why you might love it.